 Welcome to the Black Press Research Collective (BPRC).
-The BPRC is the brainchild of a pair of scholars who work on archiving and producing knowledge about the historical and contemporary role of Black newspapers in the United States, African Diaspora and
+The BPRC is dedicated to curating and producing knowledge about the historical and contemporary role of Black newspapers in the United States, African Diaspora and Africa.

 The term “newspaper archive” can have several meanings.
 In the past few years, “newspaper archive” has evolved to describe an online collection of digital copies of articles from a newspaper.
 If you type “newspaper archive” into a search engine, you will see a large number of results, many of which link to free or paid sites that contain digitized copies of historical newspaper articles.
 Access to online digitized historical newspapers is incredibly valuable, sparing scholars many hours spent hunched over finicky microfilm readers.
 However, these articles are not all that newspaper archives have to offer.